 - Ideas suitable for research collaborations using synthesis methods (e.g., data integration, quantitative or qualitative analysis, modeling, etc.).

 - Additionally, Collaborating Mentors working with SESYNC-LTER Postdoctoral Fellowship applicants must have familiarity with LTER research, LTER data, or other long-term environmental data.

 Co-Mentors are also permitted provided: 1) co-mentors both agree to contribute to the project and mentor the applicant equally, 2) there are no more than two co-mentors, and 3) co-mentors agree to share the travel funds and honorarium.
-The Collaborating Mentor(s) cannot be the prospective Fellow's PhD advisor, PhD mentor, current postdoc advisor (if relevant), or past collaborator with whom the prospective fellow has published.
+The Collaborating Mentor(s) cannot be the prospective Fellow's PhD advisor, PhD mentor, Dissertation committee member, current postdoc advisor (if relevant), or past collaborator with whom the prospective fellow has published.